gboaventura93/Oracle-journey/README.md

 # Oracle-journey
-That's my journey to get the Oracle Cloud Data Management Foundation Associate certificate!
-*Less time on maintenance, more time for data innovation*
+That's my journey to get the Oracle Cloud Data Management Foundation *Less time on maintenance, more time for data innovation*

 ## Oracle Autonomous Database Services